-Board of Directors and

-Stockholders of SeaChange International, Inc.
+Board of Directors and Stockholders of SeaChange International, Inc.

-We have audited management's assessment, included in the accompanying Report of Management on Internal Control Over Financial Reporting, that SeaChange International, Inc. and subsidiaries (a Delaware Corporation) (collectively the "Company") maintained effective internal control over financial reporting as of January 31, 2007, based on criteria established in Internal Control - Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission (COSO).
+We have audited management's assessment, included in ITEM 9A.
+Controls and Procedures- Report of Management on Internal Control Over Financial Reporting (Restated), that SeaChange International, Inc. and subsidiaries (a Delaware Corporation) (collectively the "Company") did not maintain effective internal control over financial reporting as of January 31, 2007, because of the effect of the material weakness identified in management's assessment based on the criteria established in Internal Control-Integrated Framework issued by the Committee of Sponsoring Organizations of the Treadway Commission ("COSO").
 The Company's management is responsible for maintaining effective internal control over financial reporting and for its assessment of the effectiveness of internal control over financial reporting.
 Our responsibility is to express an opinion on management's assessment and an opinion on the effectiveness of the Company's internal control over financial reporting based on our audit.